EuroPython/epcon/README.md

 To give you some direction of where we're going with the codebase, here's a short of list of things we have in mind for the near future.

-* Current codebase needs major refactorings and updates, and we really appreciate all the help, but before doing anything big please talk to us (EuroPython Web WG), so we can coordiante with other ongoing developments.
+* The current codebase needs major refactorings and updates, and we really appreciate all the help, but before doing anything big please talk to us (EuroPython Web WG), so we can coordinate with other ongoing developments.

   You can use github issues for that, or find us on our public telegram group here -> https://t.me/sprintseuropythonsite